rebecca-bit-eng/data-analyst-portfolio/README.md

 ## 👋 About Me

-Aspiring Data Analyst with strong skills in Python, SQL, and visualization tools.
+Data Analyst with strong skills in Python, SQL, and visualization tools.
 Passionate about turning data into actionable business insights.

 ## 🛠 Skills